guileen/terminal-status/README.md

-# object-injector
+# Object Injector

-Injects properties from an origin object into another
+Injects properties from an origin object into another.